jsparks5009/TripleTen_projects/03-reducing_returns_for_superstore_tableau/README.md

 ## Results
 By utilizing various data visualizations, including scatter plots, interactive maps, line charts, bar charts, and heat maps, I effectively communicated my findings to the stakeholders.
 The presentation concluded with a comprehensive implementation plan.

-Please have a look at my Tableau workbook.
+Please have a look at my Tableau workbook. https://public.tableau.com/views/TTDashboardProject/SuperstoresStoryofReturnRates?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

+Please note that these are projects I created some time ago.
+While they may not reflect my current skill level, they demonstrate my proficiency in Tableau and data visualization techniques at that time.